irenenguyen3095/chatbotAI/README.md

 # chatbotAI
-ChatbotAI is a project, which was created using deep learning methods to automatically answer the questions about the SAP course at university Duisburg-Essen.
+ChatbotAI is a project, which was created using SVM to automatically answer questions about the SAP course at university Duisburg-Essen.
 This app was written in python, css and HTML.

 ## Technologies